-- a) To determine the credit exposure equivalent values for off-balance sheet items, such items must be multiplied by the appropriate credit conversion factors set out in Article 35 of these Rules. - b) The resulted credit exposure equivalent values in paragraph (a) of this Article must be assigned relevant risk weights as set out in Section 3 of this Chapter.
+- a) To determine the credit exposure equivalent values for off-balance sheet items, such items must be multiplied by the appropriate credit conversion factor set out in Article (35) of these Rules. - b) The resulting credit exposure equivalent values set out in Paragraph (a) of this Article must be assigned relevant risk weights as set out in Section (3) of this Chapter.

-Article 35: Credit Conversion Factors
+Article 35: Credit Conversion Factor

-- a) A credit conversion factor of (100%) applies to the following off-balance sheet items: - 1) Guarantees and other direct credit substitutes; - 2) Commitments with certain drawdown (e.g. book building bidding participation and partly-paid securities), and must be risk-weighted according to the type of asset; and - 3) Other items that are direct credit substitutes not explicitly included in paragraphs (b) and (c) of this Article. - b) A credit conversion factor of (50%) applies to the following off-balance sheet items: - 1) Transaction-related contingent items (e.g. performance bonds, bid bonds, warranties, indemnities and standby letters of credit); and - 2) Commitments with an original maturity of more than one year, excluding commitment mentioned in point 2 of paragraph (a) of this Article. - c) A conversion factor of (20%) applies to the off-balance sheet commitments with an original maturity of up to one year, excluding commitment mentioned in point 2 of paragraph (a) of this Article. - d) A conversion factor of (0%) applies to the off-balance sheet commitments that are unconditionally cancellable at any time by the capital market institution or without prior notice.
+- a) A credit conversion factor of 100% applies to the following off-balance sheet items: - Guarantees; - 2) Commitments with certain drawdown (e.g., book-building bidding participation and partly-paid securities) must be risk-weighted according to the type of asset; and - 3) Lending of securities or posting of securities as collateral. - 4) Other items that are direct credit substitutes not explicitly included in Paragraphs (b) and (c) of this Article. - b) A credit conversion factor of 50% applies to the following off-balance sheet items: - 1) Transaction-related contingent items (e.g., performance bonds, bid bonds, warranties, indemnities and standby letters of credit); and - 2) Commitments with an original maturity of more than one year, excluding commitments mentioned in Sub-paragraph (2) of Paragraph (a) of this Article. - c) A conversion factor of 20% applies to the off-balance sheet commitments with an original maturity of up to one year, excluding the commitments mentioned in Subparagraph (2) of Paragraph (a) of this Article. - d) A conversion factor of 10% applies to the off-balance sheet commitments that are unconditionally cancellable at any time by the capital market institution or without prior notice.